KaotoIO/kaoto.io/content/docs/add_dsl.md

 You need to create a new Java Maven project that [will be added as dependency on the API project](https://github.com/KaotoIO/kaoto-backend/blob/main/api/pom.xml#L88-L92).
 You will need to add the [model, catalog and services-interfaces dependencies](https://github.com/KaotoIO/kaoto-backend/blob/main/api/pom.xml#L88-L92) in your project.

-Your project has to provide implementations for the following two services:
+Your project has to provide implementations for the following three services:

 ### StepCatalogParser